IFB-ElixirFr/sandboxbioscenarios/session03/steps/step01.md

 cd data
 ```

-Check you are in the expected directory with `pwd`:
+Check that you are in the expected directory with `pwd`:

 ```bash
 pwd